The PR BlogDigital PRInfluencers & AudiencesThe Honeymoon Outreach PR Strategy: Influencer Relations 2.0

 Influencer Marketing vs Influencer Relations

-There are four main types of influencer marketing and influencer relations:
+There are three main types of influencer marketing (digital marketing) and one primary type of influencer relations (digital PR):

-Influencer advertising = The influencer will publish the brand’s pre-made content in their channels.
+Influencer advertising (paid media) = the influencer will publish the brand’s pre-made content in their channels.

-Influencer sponsorship = The influencer will read a script to convey an offering following the brand’s instructions.
+Influencer sponsorship (paid media) = the influencer will read a script to convey an offering following the brand’s instructions.

-Influencer collaboration = The influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.
+Influencer collaboration (paid media) = the influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.

 PR Resource: More PR Strategies